 Berlin Schöneweide – Urban hub of science, business; and technology in the south-east of Berlin

-Berlin Schöneweide is home to around 300 companies with approximately 3,000 employees.
+Berlin Schöneweide is home to more than 300 companies with over 3,000 employees.
 Seven of these companies have a workforce of more than 100 employees and are involved in the areas of energy, sensor technology, ICT, education, and the creative economy.

 Hardware startups that require space and proximity to the university are also located in Berlin Schöneweide.
 Berlin Schöneweide will become a reference location for urban production and the artisan creative industry (e.g. fashion and industrial design) as well as a future-oriented location for new manufacturing technologies (digitization, the Industry 4.0 project), by exploiting the competencies found at HTW Berlin.